-Under the tutelage of Kelly, kicker Jason Myers has established himself as one of the best at his position in the PFL.
-Myers has been an Honorable Mention All-PFL selection the previous two seasons, and led the league in touchbacks both years.
-Last season, he set a school record with a 49-yard field goal at Davidson.
+Under the tutelage of Kelly, kicker Jason Myers established himself as one of the best at his position in the PFL.
+Myers, who graduated in 2013, was an Honorable Mention All-PFL selection the previous three seasons, and led the league in touchbacks all three years.
+He now holds Marist’s all-time record for most points by a kicker.
+In 2011, he set a school record with a 49-yard field goal at Davidson.

 Punter Kevin Pauly, a fifth-year senior in 2011, wrapped up a prolific career.
 Pauly was a two-time Honorable Mention All-PFL choice.
 In 2009, he set the then-program record for longest field goal (46 yards).
 In 2008, Pauly set a Marist program record by averaging 41.0 yards per punt.
 Pauly also tied a school record with a 76-yard punt in 2010.

 In 2005, Bradley Rowe set a Division I-AA school record with 36 successful extra point conversions in a single season.

 Kelly himself was a placekicker for the Red Foxes, kicking over the course of four seasons before his 1975 graduation.
 In 1976, Kelly received a tryout with the New York Giants.